lucleroy/php-regex/README.md

 PHP 5.5 or more.

-## <a name="limitations"></a> Limitations

-All the supported PHP PCRE features are listed in this document.
-Some features are missing.
-In particular, the recursion is not supported.

 ## <a name="install"></a> Installation (with Composer)

 Add the following to the `require` section of your composer.json file